CE-Programming/toolchain/docs/static/printf.rst

 All the `printf` and related functions are defined in the standard `stdio.h` header, and can be used just as they would in any normal C program.

 The output of character text is done via the `outchar` function, which is a special toolchain function that by default prints to the OS homescreen.
-It's prototype looks like this:
+Its prototype looks like this:

 .. code-block:: c

     void outchar(char character);

 Reimplement this function in your program in any source file to change how characters are printed.
-For example, a horrid implementation of this function might look like the one below, which just prints to the OS homescreen.
+For example, a crude implementation of this function might look like the one below, which just prints to the OS home screen.

 .. code-block:: c